Steven-Klavins/off-the-rails/README.md

 **Delete**

 Click delete on an article and you will get a prompt to confirm you want to remove the post.

+**The process of building the app**

+Whilst making this app I made a series of blogs walking through how I made it step by step.
+You can find these blogs [here.](https://medium.com/@stevenklavins94/getting-started-with-rails-part-1-c634b59d3e4b)

 **Future updates**